pulsedomains/coredns-pns/README.md

 Details of the first feature can be found at http://www.wealdtech.com/articles/ethdns-an-ethereum-backend-for-the-domain-name-system/

-The second feature provides a mechanism to map DNS domains to PNS domains by removing the relevant suffix, for example the DNS domain `wealdtech.pls.link` maps to the PNS domain `wealdtech.pls`, and returning information for IPFS gateways (if an A or AAAA record is requested) as well as IPFS and content hashes (if a TXT record is requested).
+The second feature provides a mechanism to map DNS domains to PNS domains by removing the relevant suffix, for example the DNS domain `wealdtech.pls.to` maps to the PNS domain `wealdtech.pls`, and returning information for IPFS gateways (if an A or AAAA record is requested) as well as IPFS and content hashes (if a TXT record is requested).
 The result of this is that IPFS content can be obtained from any web browser by simply

 # Building